ajaxlex/FSW_VendingMachine/README.md

 BASIC LOGIC
 -----------

-"Coin Handler" receives button presses from end user who desires a product.
+* "Coin Handler" receives button presses from end user who desires a product.
-If user adds coins before selecting a product, then TODO_FEEDBACK_CHOOSE_PRODUCT_FIRST If there is no more of the product, then TODO_FEEDBACK_NO_MORE_GOODY If there are not enough credits recorded for a product, then TODO_FEEDBACK_ADD_MORE_COINS If there are enough credits, then DISPENSE_PRODUCT and REJECT_MORE_COINS TODO establish timeouts for when to resume waiting for new request TODO establish way for unused coins to be returned
+* If user adds coins before selecting a product TODO_FEEDBACK_CHOOSE_PRODUCT_FIRST
+* If there is no more of the product TODO_FEEDBACK_NO_MORE_GOODY
+* If there are not enough credits recorded for a product TODO_FEEDBACK_ADD_MORE_COINS
+* If there are enough credits DISPENSE_PRODUCT and REJECT_MORE_COINS

+* TODO establish timeouts for when to resume waiting for new request
+* TODO establish way for unused coins to be returned

 PSEUDOCODE